 - You may store data within your CRM or project management systems - most commonly in the form of file attachments.

 - Build the most comprehensive list of data possible.
-Make sure you record where data is stored.
+Make sure you record where data is stored and who has access to it.

 - Ensure that you clearly differentiate between personal and non-personal data.
 Personal data will be subject to the requirements of the General Data Protection Regulation (GDPR).